alexxnieto/anatomy-of-culinary-success/README.md

   height="600"
   frameborder="0"
 ></iframe>

-I also looked at the distribution of calories across all recipes.

 Below, the histogram shows the distribution of recipe calorie content, capped at 3,000 calories to align with the recommended daily intake for an average adult.
 Most recipes fall well below this threshold, clustering heavily between 0 and 800 calories, indicating that the majority of dishes are relatively moderate in energy content.
 Only a small fraction of recipes approach or exceed 2,000 calories, suggesting that high-calorie recipes are rare outliers in the dataset.
 This cutoff provides a clearer view of the overall calorie distribution by reducing the visual skew caused by extreme values, allowing us to interpret nutritional trends more accurately.